FAIR-Universe/HEP-Challenge/README.md

 # FAIR Universe - HiggsML Uncertainty Challenge

 This repo consists of material for the HiggsML Uncertainty Challenge.
 The NeuIPS competition ran from september 2024 to March 2025.
-The Challenge will soon be relased as a long term benchmarkk.
+The Challenge will soon be relased as a long term benchmark.

 ***